Burger Records: Shows

 In 2009, Total Trash Productions threw the very first Burger Boogaloo at The Knockout in San Francisco, California.
 The show typically includes John Waters, who has been the host of the show since 2015.
 The Boogaloo's continued growth has begun to necessitate the use of Mosswood Park in Oakland, California, and has been a host to notable acts such as Iggy Pop, Buzzcocks, X, The Mummies, Flamin' Groovies, Thee Oh Sees, Nobunny, Shannon and the Clams, and many more.

 In 2012 the label held the first Burgerama, an all-age annual festival including but not limited to rock, punk, and pop musicians, most of whom have released music on Burger.
 Burger shows are often done in tandem with Gnar Tapes.

 In early 2013 the label began an international promotion campaign for bands all around the world called the Burger Revolution.
 In March 2013, simultaneous Burger-themed shows were held in Paris, Stockholm, Milan, Melbourne and Tel Aviv, and the campaign culminated with the second Burgerama.
 The two-day festival included artists such as Ariel Pink, Pharcyde, Black Lips, and The Spits.
 It sold out both nights, selling more than 1,000 tickets at the Orange County rock club, Santa Ana's, The Observatory.
 Also that weekend was Burger Boogaloo in San Francisco.
 In March 2016, Burger Records and the Observatory celebrated 5 years of working together to bring the artists on their label to the live stages of the Observatory.
 The week long celebration not only showcased the talent on Burger Records but also brought out historic Orange County musical icons such as Rikk Agnew, shoegaze pioneers like Slowdive and the first live performance on U.S. soil of Crystal Castles with their new lead singer, Edith Frances.
 Furthermore, Burger has presented a series of "Burger Invasion" shows that have been hosted in numerous places around the globe such as Hamburg & Cologne, in Germany in 2017 and Madrid, Spain in 2018.

 In the US, dozens of bands joined the Burger caravan tour, which led to over fifty of those bands playing at SXSW.

-Burger also hosts a festival called the Burger A-Go-Go which features only female-fronted bands such as Best Coast, Dum Dum Girls, and Bleached in 2014 and Cat Power, The Julie Ruin, Glitterbust (featuring Kim Gordon), and Kate Nash in 2015.
-In 2018, Burger decided to take the A-Go-Go on the road with a West-Coast tour of the United States.
+Burger also hosted a festival called the Burger A-Go-Go which featured only female-fronted bands such as Best Coast, Dum Dum Girls, and Bleached in 2014 and Cat Power, The Julie Ruin, Glitterbust (featuring Kim Gordon), and Kate Nash in 2015.
+In 2018, Burger took the A-Go-Go on the road with a West-Coast tour of the United States.